SamChevalier/samchevalier.github.io/index.md

 <hr style="height:10px; visibility:hidden;" />

 ### **★ Lab Recruitment ★**
 In the fall of 2023, I launched my lab at UVM.
-I’m looking to build a strong team of mathematical innovators who are passionate about solving real-world power and energy system problems.
-I am recruiting fully funded PhD students whose research will broadly focus on
+I’m looking to build and maintain a strong team of fully funded mathematical innovators who are passionate about solving real-world (i) power grid, (ii) network optimization, and (iii) ML verification problems.

-- Network compression and optimization
-- Machine learning performance verification
-- Aggregated distributed energy resource dynamics

 If these topics excite you, please reach out to me directly at **schevali [at] uvm.edu** for more information.
 In your email, please include your CV along with a short explanation about why you are interested in doing a PhD in electrical engineering.

 <hr style="height:10px; visibility:hidden;" />